 8. The design strength of the couplings used in connecting railroad cars is determined by the maximum tension or compression that any coupling in a given train will likely feel.
 [Note: compression is similar to tension, but if a rope or a cable or a spring or a bar or a rod (or etc) is in tension, then its two ends are being pulled apart.
-If a spring or a bar or a rod is in compression, only tension.]
-Assume that friction between the track and the railcars can be neglected (but of course friction between the track and the locomotive cannot be neglected). (a) If a locomotive is pulling three cars and speeding up, in which coupling is the force greatest? (b) Is this force a tension force or a compression force? (c) If the locomotive is slowing the three-car train down, which coupler feels the greatest force? (d) Is this force a tension force?
+If a spring or a bar or a rod is in compression, then its two ends are being pushed together.
+A rope or cable cannot support compression, only tension.]
+Assume that friction between the track and the railcars can be neglected (but of course friction between the track and the locomotive cannot be neglected). (a) If a locomotive is pulling three cars and speeding up, in which coupling is the force greatest? (b) Is this force a tension force or a compression force? (c) If the locomotive is slowing the three-car train down, which coupler feels the greatest force? (d) Is this force a tension force or a compression force?
 [Assume that the railcars are in neutral and have no brakes.
 Only the locomotive has brakes.]